nazmulkabir/nazmulkabir.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Postdoctoral Research Associate in <a href='https://ece.vt.edu/'>Computer Engineering</a>.
-Virginia Tech.
+subtitle: Research Assistant Professor in <a href='https://www.odu.edu/cyber'>Cybersecurity</a>.
+Old Dominion University.

 profile:
   align: right